1982 Sugar Bowl: Aftermath

 Pittsburgh moved up to fourth (#2 UPI) in the final polls, while the Bulldogs dropped to sixth (#5 UPI).
 It has often been called one of the greatest bowl games, and bowl upsets, of all time.
 It also marks the last time the Pitt Panthers won a major bowl game.

+This was Jackie Sherrill's final game at Pitt.
+Eighteen days after the Sugar Bowl, he agreed to a six-year, $1.7-million contract to become head coach and athletic director at Texas A&M. Defensive coordinator Foge Fazio was promoted to succeed Sherrill.

 Legacy

 Twenty-two Pittsburgh Panthers were drafted over the next four years by the National Football League.
 Six of them were selected in the first round, including Marino, Jim Covert, Tim Lewis, Bill Maas, Chris Doleman, and Bill Fralic.
-Marino and Doleman were elected to the Pro Football Hall of Fame.
-Covert is the only player on the winning team to win a Super Bowl, four years later in Super Bowl XX with the Chicago Bears, also played in the Superdome.
+Marino, Covert and Doleman were elected to the Pro Football Hall of Fame.
+Covert and Tom Flynn played for the winning teams to win a Super Bowl, four years later in Super Bowl XX with the Chicago Bears, also played in the Superdome.